skuzzle/jeve/README.md

 The distribution files will be created within a folder named `target`. jeve doesn't require any third party libraries to be built.

+jeve also comes with eclipse project files which can be easily imported into your eclipse workspace.

 # Quickstart
 Using jeve for simple event dispatching is rather simple.
 It involves creating an `EventProvider` as first step: